phax/ph-db/README.md

 # News and noteworthy

+* v7.0.1 - work in progress
+    * Updated to MySQLConnector/J 8.0.31 with new Maven coordinates
 * v7.0.0 - 2023-01-09
     * Using Java 11 as the baseline
     * Updated to ph-commons 11